meltfar/cool_novel_downloader/README.md

-# 用于获取禁忌书屋的小说的工具
+# A utility to download novel from cool_novel
-### 待完善功能
+### TBD
-1. 多种小说源，包括从文件读取，此举可以用于合并、更新小说
+1. support multi sources, can be used to combine multi text files.
-2. 支持暂时维护（在Marker之后，或中间的内容忽略掉）
+2. jump over TBD header
-3. 支持多种网页源头，比如Pixiv、s80m等等
+3. support pixiv
-4. 封装命令行，编译后运行
+4. provide command line arguments